 1. Who we are

-1.1 The DLC Training Ltd is the data controller in relation to the processing activities as described below.
-This means that The DLC Training Ltd decides why and how your personal information is processed.
-Where this policy refers to “we”, “our” or “us” below, unless it mentions otherwise, it is referring to The DLC Training Ltd.
+1.1 DLC Training, part of Network Three Sixty Ltd, is the data controller in relation to the processing activities as described below.
+This means that Network Three Sixty Ltd on behalf of DLC Training decides why and how your personal information is processed.
+Where this policy refers to “we”, “our” or “us” below, unless it mentions otherwise, it is referring to DLC Training, part of Network Three Sixty Ltd.

 1.2 DLC will share the information you provide, together with other information, with our group companies.
 We will use this for administration, marketing, customer services and profiling your purchasing preferences.
 We will disclose your information to our service providers and agents for these purposes.
 We may keep your information for a reasonable period to contact you about our services.

 1.3 You have the right to ask for a copy of your information and to correct any inaccuracies.
 We may record telephone calls for staff training and evidential purposes.

 2. What information do we collect about you and how do we collect it?